List of Marvel Comics characters: V: Vagabond

-Other versions of Vagabond
+Other characters named Vagabond

 Vagabond (real name Pat Murphy) is a superhero, a police officer who dressed as a homeless man, who appeared in U.S.A.
 Comics #2–4.

 Vamp

 Vamp is a Corporation agent in the Marvel Universe.
 The character, created by Roy Thomas, Don Glut, and John Buscema, first appeared in Captain America #217 in January 1978.
 Within the context of the stories, Vamp has an evil alter-ego called Animus and infiltrates S.H.I.E.L.D.
 She is killed by the Scourge of the Underworld.

-Years later, Arnim Zola created a Vamp/Animus proto-husk creature, which would encounter Deadpool on two separate occasions.
+Arnim Zola created a Vamp/Animus proto-husk creature, which would encounter Deadpool on two separate occasions.

 Rachel Van Helsing

 Rachel Van Helsing is a vampire hunter, created by Archie Goodwin and Gene Colan, who first appeared in Tomb of Dracula #3 (July 1972).
 She is the granddaughter of Abraham Van Helsing, and trained a vampire hunter since childhood by Quincy Harker after Dracula killed her parents.
-On one of her missions, Rachel was held hostage by two of Dracula's brides who phoned Quincy Harker, who was on the verge of killing Dracula, and told him to leave Dracula alone or Rachel would die.
+On one of her missions, Rachel was held hostage by two of Dracula's brides who phoned Harker, who was on the verge of killing Dracula, and told him to leave Dracula alone or Rachel would die.
 Harker agreed to the brides' demands, much to Rachel's frustration.
 The brides then let Rachel go.
-She later fought alongside hunters Quincy, Taj Nital, Frank Drake, and Blade, during which time she developed an uneasy romantic relationship with Drake.
+She later fought alongside hunters Harker, Taj Nital, Frank Drake, and Blade, during which time she developed an uneasy romantic relationship with Drake.

-After Quincy's death, Rachel retires from vampire hunting, but Dracula turns her into a vampire.
+After Harker's death, Rachel retires from vampire hunting, but Dracula turns her into a vampire.
 Overcoming his control, she asks Wolverine to kill her, which he does.
-Frank Drake later avenges her death by aiding Doctor Strange in destroying all vampires on Earth.
+Frank Drake avenges Rachel's death by aiding Doctor Strange in destroying all vampires on Earth.